Information for organisations who are applying to register to offer independent end-point assessment for apprenticeship standards.

 - incident which could compromise your ability to deliver EPA reliably and independently

-- instance that could cause you to fail to comply with the requirements of the published assessment plan
+- instance that could cause you to fail to comply with the requirements of the published standard and its assessment plan

 3.2 As a result, readiness in the context of these conditions means that:

-within nine months of your registration you must have in place the necessary administrative and systems infrastructure and associated internal quality assurance policies and procedures to support your end to-end end-point assessment service.
+within nine months of your registration you must have in place the necessary administrative and systems infrastructure and associated internal quality assurance policies and procedures to support your end to-end EPA service.
 You should also have a starting base of assessor resource.
-This means you should be able to support meaningful engagement with employers to offer end-point assessment services and that you are able to support them, and their apprentices, to understand and prepare for the end-point activity.
+This means you should be able to support meaningful engagement with employers to offer EPA services and that you are able to support them, and their apprentices, to understand and prepare for the end-point activity

-where you registered against a standard which is between 12 and 24 month’s duration (or where, as a result of prior learning the duration for individual apprentices has been shortened to between 12 and 24 months), you must also have all end-point assessment support materials in place within nine months of your registration and final assessment instruments and tools ready three months in advance of the first end-point assessment taking place, unless there is a requirement from your EQA body that these should be available earlier
+where you registered against a standard which is between 12 and 24 months’ duration (or where, as a result of prior learning the duration for individual apprentices has been shortened to between 12 and 24 months), you must also have all EPA support materials in place within nine months of your registration and final assessment instruments and tools ready three months in advance of the first EPA taking place, unless there is a requirement from your EQA body that these should be available earlier

-where you have registered for a standard which is above 24 month’s duration you must also have all end-point assessment support materials in place within twelve months of your registration and final assessment instruments and tools ready three months in advance of the first end-point assessment taking place, unless there is a requirement from your EQA body that these should be available earlier.
+where you have registered for a standard which is above 24 months’ duration you must also have all EPA support materials in place within twelve months of your registration and final assessment instruments and tools ready three months in advance of the first EPA taking place, unless there is a requirement from your EQA body that these should be available earlier.
 This rule can also be applied to newly published standards and integrated degrees.
 Newly published standards are defined as those approved for delivery no longer than 6 months before you are applying for them

 - development of assessment materials